Motor Vehicle Department

 - A letter will be sent to notify you that the dealership has delivered the paperwork to our office, and it is ready to process.

-- You may log in to the kiosks and wait or make an appointment to transfer the title and registration.
+- You may take a ticket and wait or make an appointment to transfer the title and registration.

 - Please make an appointment for more than three Dealership titles or personalized/specialty plate (sponsor plate for a trailer, Amateur Radio plates, etc.) orders.

 To be issued a duplicate of your Montana title, please visit State of Montana Vehicle Services Bureau at 302 N Roberts (Scott Hart/DOJ Building).
 The cost is $10.30 and will be issued the same day.

 State office may also process by drop off Non-Probate Estate Titles and Break/Bonds titles if registration is not required for the vehicle.